-How to get the best trade-in price
+How to get the best trade-in price at a dealership

-5 tips for negotiating with a dealer
+6 tips for negotiating with a dealership

-Keep the following tips in mind to ensure that you get the best trade-in deal:
+Keep the following tips in mind to ensure that you get the best trade-in deal.

 1. Do your research